-Medical Office Assistants
+Medical Office Professions

 Medical Office Assistants perform routine clerical and organizational tasks.
 They organized files, draft message, schedule appointments, and support other staff.
 Carl Sandburg College offers a certificate program designed to prepare students with the skills needed for medical office work, including keyboarding, electronic health records, word processing, medical terminology, medical transcription and communication skills.